qbcore-framework/qb-target/README.md

 * All the credit goes to [bt-target](https://github.com/brentN5/bt-target) from brentN5 for making this awesome resource and making this repository exist!

+* Credit to [ms-peds](https://github.com/MiddleSkillz/ms-peds) for allowing me to use their awesome ped spawner inside the target!

 # Dependencies

 * [QBCore](https://github.com/qbcore-framework/qb-core)